TakahiroSuzukiqq/Ruvision/README.md

 Create Booking table & `rake db:migrate`
 Add `approved` attribte to `bookings` table & `rake db:migrate`
 Creating charges controller
 Create Transaction model and attributes & rake db:migrate
+Add "paid" attirbute to booking model

  * You can see each path by typing `$ rake routes` in your terminal